it-p-lodz-pl/TUL.Courses/TPUM/Project/Etap0-GitHubCreateRepoCheckList.md

 - [ ] **to start grading**
   - [ ] create a tag according to the [semantic versioning specification](https://semver.org/) compliant with the following syntax 0.a.n where: 0: task number (0 for this stage), a: approach number [1..3], n: any number you like.
-  - [ ] the task's completion has been submitted on the WIKAMP for grading purposes.
-The feedback must contain the tag identifier. (needs grading)
+  - [ ] The task's completion has been submitted to WIKAMP for grading purposes, as it requires grading.
+The feedback must include the URL of the repository and the personal GUID identifier, just as this was added to the README.md file.
   - [ ] the ability to clone the repository to the teacher's computer
   - [ ] there is README.md formatted as expected
   - [ ] `README.md` contains required information